 If you make gluten-free sourdough bread, you must have some sourdough starter discard.
 Don't throw it away, use it to make these Blueberry Banana Sourdough Muffins!

-I have so much gluten-free sourdough starter discard that I have to be creative with it.
+I have so much gluten-free sourdough starter discard that I need to be creative with it.
 I hate wasting food and we can only eat so much sourdough pancakes.
-So, I had to experiment with making muffins using the “discarded” sourdough starter.
+So, I had to experiment with making muffins using the "discarded" sourdough starter.

 I must tell you, gluten-free baking is tricky, I had to experiment with these muffins so many times.
 (That's how much sourdough starter discard I had.
 Haha!)

 Who would've thought that I'd be baking gluten-free goodies, when just a couple of years I ago, I did not even know what gluten was!

 I truly learned a lot through the Gluten Free Baking Academy.
 If you want to learn to bake gluten-free bread, tortillas, sourdough and more, you need to sign up for this gluten-free baking course!